joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 # WordPress Unit Testing Techniques

 I'll admit it: I like writing tests.
-Besides helping to create a better product, it gives me an important perspective on the code I write.
+Besides helping to create a more stable product, it gives me an important perspective on the code I write.
 It forces me to think twice about class and method names, function signatures, and return shapes.

 ![Stacking rocks](/_images/2020/08/stacking-rocks.jpg)